-Jamestown Estates is a low-rise apartment community consisting of 177 suites across 14 buildings, constructed in 1971.
+Jamestown Estates is a garden style apartment community consisting of 177 suites across 14 buildings, constructed in 1971.
 It is located within 15 minutes of Pensacola beach.
 The one, two and three-bedroom suites are situated on 8.32 landscaped acres of land.
-The property includes a leasing centre, swimming pool, fitness centre, and tennis centre and provides 318 surface parking spaces.
+The property includes a leasing centre, swimming pool, fitness centre, and pet park and provides 318 surface parking spaces.